Sharp, Return To Skye (Grade 3-3.5) For String Orchestra

 Keith Sharp earned his Bachelor of Music degree in 1984 and later became a string educator in the Gap region of Brisbane, Australia.
 He has been teaching there ever since.
 In 1995, Keith completed a post-graduate diploma in education.
 During his teaching career, Keith has produced award-winning string programs and ensembles while pursuing his passion for composition.
 His imaginative works are highly popular throughout Australia and have recently gained popularity with teachers in the United States, Great Britain, and Germany.
 Keith is also actively involved as a clinician, guest conductor, and guest lecturer.

-Keith Sharp is a string educator in Brisbane, Australia.
-He received his degree in 1984 and a post-graduate diploma in 1995.
-Keith produces award-winning string programs and compositions popular in Australia and internationally.
-He is also active as a guest conductor, clinician, and lecturer.
+Keith Sharp is a celebrated music teacher in Brisbane, Australia.
+He has a Bachelor of Music degree and a postgraduate diploma in education.
+Keith is known for his exceptional string programs, ensembles and compositions.
+His music is popular in Australia and internationally.
+Keith is often invited to work as a clinician, guest conductor, and lecturer.

 Collage Romantique is an impressive piece for high school string orchestra.
 It features driving rhythms, emotional melodies, and dramatic runs in minor tonality.
 Sections take turns with accompaniment and leading lines, often teaming up.
 Students are encouraged to use full bow and vibrato.
 The themes linger with the audience after the final chord.